 The body's immune system normally fights off infections by releasing white blood cells into the blood to isolate and destroy the germs.
 This results in inflammation (swelling and redness) of the body tissues in that area.
 The immune system responds like this to anything in the blood it doesn't recognise, and dies down when the infection has been cleared.

-It is thought that sarcoidosis happens because the immune system has gone into "overdrive", where the body starts to attack its own tissues and organs.
+It's thought that sarcoidosis happens because the immune system has gone into "overdrive", where the body starts to attack its own tissues and organs.
 The resulting inflammation then causes granulomas to develop in the organs.

 There are many similar conditions, such as rheumatoid arthritis and lupus, that are caused by the body attacking its own tissues.
 These are collectively known as autoimmune conditions.

-It is not known why the immune system behaves like this, but research is being carried out to see what triggers sarcoidosis (search clinical trials for sarcoidosis).
+It's not known why the immune system behaves like this, but research is being carried out to see what triggers sarcoidosis (search clinical trials for sarcoidosis).

 It's possible that some environmental factor triggers the condition in people who are already genetically susceptible to it.

 The condition affects people from all ethnic backgrounds, but it's most common in people of African descent.
+It's also more common in women than men.

 A number of different tests may be carried out to diagnose sarcoidosis, depending on which organs are affected.